Linear Regression in Python using Statsmodels

 7. Confidence Interval represents the range in which our coefficients are likely to fall (with a likelihood of 95%)

-You may want to check the following tutorial that includes an example of multiple linear regression using both sklearn and statsmodels.
+Check the following tutorial that includes an example of multiple linear regression using both sklearn and statsmodels.

 For further information about statsmodelsplease refer to the statsmodels documentation.